-Getting settled status means you can continue to live and work in the UK for as long as you like.
-It will mean you’re eligible for:
+Getting status under the scheme means you can continue to live and work in the UK as you can now.
+It will mean you will continue to be eligible for:

 Visit the Scottish Government’s EU policy pages.